joshua-decoder/joshua-decoder.github.com/6.0/decoder.md

    - `%w`: the weight vector (unimplemented)

-   - `%a`: the alignments between source and target words (unimplemented)
+   - `%a`: the alignments between source and target words (currently broken for hierarchical mode)

   The default value is